MileHacker Logo

 The Chart House

-Located in Dingle Town, this restaurant has modern Irish cuisine with a strong emphasis on local produce and exceptionally fresh seafood.
+Located in Dingle Town, this restaurant has modern Irish food with a major focus on local produce and exceptionally fresh seafood.

 • Reservations are highly recommended.